Table of Contents:

 DALIO: Yeah, but I’m creating a universal law.
-You’re responding to me in a way that basically says “it depends”, which I agree with you it depends, but what is the universal law, so if you don’t have understanding and you have human thinking, let’s call that, ok, that will define the domains.
-So we could take those other domains that where there’s better human understanding, that would mean that we’re seeing the same thing, I think.
+You’re responding to me in a way that basically says “it depends,” which, I agree with you, it depends, but what is the universal law, so if you don’t have understanding and you have human thinking, let’s call that, okay, that will define the domains.
+So we could take those other domains where there’s better human understanding, that would mean that we’re seeing the same thing, I think.

 HOFFMAN: I think we are with maybe the caveat of we’re finding it surprising the number of things we can apply a classifier AI system, which generally thinking if you don’t have an understanding it just does classification.
 But it can encompass a lot more domains than we would’ve previously thought 10 years ago.

 DALIO: Yes, but I think that what you’re not doing that should be done, is to try to say, “Which are the ones that it can do?
 What’s the universal truth of the ones that it is and didn’t …” You want the AI to raise your kids?

 HOFFMAN: No, not yet.

 DALIO: Okay, do you want, and I can start to –

 HOFFMAN: Do I want an AI as a tutor?
 Maybe.

 DALIO: Okay, right.
 But I’m saying, now let’s list all of those.
 I think the common element that you will have is whether human intelligence is going to be able to be better than machine intelligence, the AI intelligence?
 And I’m calling that understanding, okay?

 HOFFMAN: So the one thing I would say is, I don’t think any AI system today has anything approaching understanding whatsoever.

 DALIO: But I’m saying I think what I’m calling about understanding is what the human has, just to keep it in our terms, that the computer doesn’t have.
 That’s when the human is superior.